miruohotspring/transcribe-srt/README.md

 - OpenAI API usage is **metered** .
 Check your account balance before batch-processing large video collections.
 - The tool only supports MP4 inputs.
+- If a matching `.srt` already exists, it skips processing to avoid duplicates.

 ---